What Is the NFPA 70?

 Introduction

-The NFPA 70 (National Electrical Code, NEC) is the cornerstone of electrical safety in the U.S., governing wiring and equipment installation.
-Widely adopted as law, it’s mandatory for electricians to ensure safe, compliant practice.
-This guide covers the NEC’s structure, applications, and safety impact.
+The NFPA 70 (National Electrical Code, NEC) is the cornerstone of electrical safety in the U.S., governing the installation of wiring and electrical equipment.
+It is widely adopted—often by reference in state and local law—and is the primary standard electricians follow to achieve safe, code-compliant installations.
+This guide summarizes the NEC’s organization, common applications, and the safety impact of following it.

 Understanding the Structure of the NEC